-Online advertising accounted for the highest share of all complaints in Europe in 2022, passing the 51% cap.
-This follows past year's trend, as illustrated in the graph below.
-Such complaints included marketers' websites, display ads, online games, social media pages, influencer marketing, native advertising, in-app advertising, and other digital and online media channels.
+Online advertising accounted for the highest share of all complaints in Europe in 2023, at 50%.
+This follows past year's trend, as illustrated in the graph below. leis

-Television ranked second, covering 31% of complaints.
-Outdoor advertising ranks third again, as in previous years, and corresponds to roughly 6% of complaints, whilst direct marketing, press, radio, brochures, and packaging accounted for over 11% of all complaints together.
-Other media types, such as point-of-sale, cinema, and teleshopping reached 1% in 2022.
+Television ranked second, covering 38% of complaints8.
+Outdoor advertising ranks third again, as in previous years, and corresponds to roughly 4% of complaints, whilst direct marketing, press, radio, brochures, and packaging accounted for over 8% of all complaints together.
+Other media types, such as point-of-sale, cinema, and teleshopping reached 3% in 2023.